 - People with a CTE associate degree earn $4,000-$16,000 more a year than those with a humanities associate degree.

-- Business and Information Technology jobs make up nearly half of the 50 fastest growing career fields in Michigan.
+- Business, Information Technology, Health Care and Professional Trades jobs make up nearly half of the 50 fastest growing career fields in Michigan.

 Here are opportunities throughout Marquette and Alger counties on training for these in-demand careers.